iamseeley/ts-wiki/pages/wiki.md

 ## How it started

- I gave myself the challenge of building a simple static site generator that would act as my personal wiki and portfolio.
+ I gave myself the challenge of building a static site generator that would act as my personal wiki and portfolio.

-At the time of creating this, I was studying Go and I discovered the html/template package and Blackfriday.
-I thought these tools would work well for what I wanted to do.
+ I chose to use Go to build the site.
+Mostly, because I was studying it at the time, but also because I wanted to use a compiled and statically typed language.

 ## The bones

-So, this website is written in Go.
+This website is written in Go.
 It has two html templates, one for the site pages and one for the journal entries.
 The site pages and journal entries are written in Markdown and converted to HTML using Blackfriday a Markdown processor implemented in Go.

 Find the code here [iamseeley/ts-wiki](https://github.com/iamseeley/ts-wiki).